 Here’s how it went down.

-I labeled people I knew well or very well strong or familiar.
+I labeled people I knew well or very well either strong or familiar.
 If I had a hard time visualizing who a person was and didn’t feel confident they’d remember me, I labeled the relationships weak or unknown.

 As this scoreboard shows, Connect The Dots outperformed LinkedIn on every level.
 When I looked closer at the data, three things jumped out at me.

-In total, Connect The Dots gives me a picture of 12,457 relationships—five times more than what LinkedIn can show me.
-And on Connect The Dots, I have clear context on how I know every one of them.
-I can click in to each contact and see when we were in touch, what we talked about, and who we both know.
-Even for the people I don’t know as well, I can see our history.
+In total, Connect The Dots is my most comprehensive bank of relationships with 12,457 contacts—five times more than what I have on LinkedIn.
+On Connect The Dots, there is clear context for how I know every single contact.
+I can click into each contact and see when we were in touch, what we talked about, and who we both know.
+For the people I don’t know as well, I can still see a history of our interactions.

 There are more than 125,000 people I could get introduced to through Connect The Dots!
 LinkedIn does show you who your connections know, but it gives no information about how well people know each other.
 And as my own LinkedIn data shows, that’s a problem if you want to ask for insight about or an introduction to a person from one of his or her LinkedIn connections.